Saturday, May 4, 2024

 West Bloomfield: The Lakers have had an incredible four years winning their second State crown in three years and making it to the Breslin Center three straight years.
 West Bloomfield won 26 games this season.
 They lose Taylor Graves, Destiny Washington, Summer Davis, Indya Davis, and Kendell Hendrix to graduation.
 West Bloomfield has Ava Lord, Sheridan Beal, Breanna Gamble-Jones, Breasia Gamble-Jones, Jordyn Ratliff, Jaylee Head, and London Hall coming back for Coach Darin McAllister.
 Program strength is very concerning for McAllister.
 The Lakers should be in the mix next season but the offseason without Washington and the Davis sisters will be very interesting to watch.

 Rochester: The Falcons had a very interesting season which saw a ton of ups and downs.
 They played a Division Three final four team in Rochester Lutheran Northwest.
 Rochester won nine games this season but did make the district finals for a fifth straight year where they fell 37-32 to Stoney Creek.
 They lose five seniors in Yasmine Larkins, Natasha Forbes, Kaitlyn Guolla, Makenna Torri, and Ava Kucera to graduation.
-Rochester has Alice Max, Kylie Robinson, Lucy Cook, Angela Cichowski, Taylor Parsons, and Erica Procter coming back for a new coach after Coach Bill Thurston was let go.
+Rochester has Alice Max, Kylie Robinson, Lucy Cook, Angela Cichowski, Taylor Parsons, and Erica Procter coming back for new coach Andrew Topie.
+Topie was an assistant under Coach Bill Thurston.
 Program strength is very good with a 20 win year in junior varsity.
 The Falcons will be a team to watch this offseason, they should be in the mix next season.

 Stoney Creek: The Cougars had a strong postseason which resulted in winning 20 games.
 They fell 49-27 to Grand Blanc in the Division One State Quarterfinals.
 Stoney Creek loses Sarah LaPrarie who had 1,000 career points along with Faith Conliff to graduation.
 They have Merrick Schlawbach, Izzy Ivezaj, Calista Ivezaj, Abigail Ivezaj, Mikayla Gendich, Addy Allen, Samantha Fulkerson, Taylor Fulkerson, Sophie Budzick, and Jenna Cook coming back for Coach Columbus Williams.
 Program strength is very troubling for Stoney Creek.
 The postseason run could convince more kids to come out and play.
 The Cougars should be very good again next season but program strength is their biggest concern this offseason.